FREE CONSULTATION (314) 361-4242

 What to do if you were hit?

-The way you respond to a hit-and-run accident has the potential to make or break your case down the road.
-Therefore, it is important to remain calm and keep in mind the following steps after a hit-and-run car accident.
+How you respond to a hit-and-run accident can make or break your case down the road.
+Therefore, remaining calm and remembering the following steps after a hit-and-run car accident is important.

 The Plague of Hit-and-Run Drivers